Dual-route hypothesis to reading aloud

+Routes

-Lexical
+Lexical route

-The lexical route, is the process whereby skilled readers can recognize known words by sight alone, through a "dictionary" lookup procedure.
+The lexical route is the process whereby skilled readers can recognize known words by sight alone, through a "dictionary" lookup procedure.
 According to this model, every word a reader has learned is represented in a mental database of words and their pronunciations that resembles a dictionary, or internal lexicon.
-When a skilled reader sees and visually recognizes a written word, they are then able to access the dictionary entry for the word and retrieve the information about its pronunciation.
+When a skilled reader sees and visually recognizes a written word, he/she is then able to access the dictionary entry for the word and retrieve the information about its pronunciation.
 The internal lexicon encompasses every learned word, even exception words like 'colonel' or 'pint' that don't follow letter-to-sound rules.
 This route doesn't enable reading of nonwords (e.g. 'zuce'), though some phonological output can still be produced by matching the word to an approximation in the lexicon (e.g. 'sare' activating visually similar known words like 'care' or 'sore').
 There is still no conclusive evidence whether the lexical route functions as a direct pathway going from visual word recognition straight to speech production, or a less direct pathway going from visual word recognition to semantic processing and finally to speech production.

-Nonlexical or Sublexical
+Nonlexical or sublexical route

 The nonlexical or sublexical route, on the other hand, is the process whereby the reader can "sound out" a written word.
-This is done by identifying the word's constituent parts (letters, phonemes, graphemes) and, applying knowledge of how these parts are associated with each other, for example how a string of neighboring letters sound together.
+This is done by identifying the word's constituent parts (letters, phonemes, graphemes), and then applying knowledge of how these parts are associated with each other, for example how a string of neighboring letters sound together.
 This mechanism can be thought of as a letter-sound rule system that allows the reader to actively build a phonological representation and read the word aloud.
 The nonlexical route allows the correct reading of nonwords as well as regular words that follow spelling-sound rules, but not exception words.

 The dual-route hypothesis of reading has helped researchers explain and understand various facts about normal and abnormal reading.